BA (Biological Sciences), PGCE, MA (Oxon), DPhil (Oxon)

 Beth's collaborators include the Engineering Department at Oxford, the Department for Materials Science and Engineering at the University of Sheffield, as well as the department for Electronic and Electrical Engineering at the University of Strathclyde.

 Beth also has been lecturer of Biological Sciences at Jesus College (2012-2014), teaching first year Zoology tutorials and Biomechanics.
-She has participated in a range of outreach and public engagement activities).
+She currently lectures on both the Sensory Ecology and Biomechanics third year modules.
+She has participated in a range of outreach and public engagement activities.

 As Access Fellow, Beth is also now employed to reach out to a broader range of potential undergraduate Oxford applicants through an academic-led programme of activities.
 Please see her page at Jesus College for more details.